redlibrarian/redlibrarian.github.io/_posts/2017-03-10-critlib-and-code4lib.markdown

 engagement between the "critlib tribe" and the code4lib conference.
 So, taking Christina's closing keynote to stand for the code4lib conference for the sake of space and argument, let's engage.

+[Caveat: there's no way I can do justice to everything Christina talks about in this keynote, so I reiterate the importance of watching her talk.]

 What struck me most about Christina's talk was how she more-or-less led with a very critlib statement: